Friday, December 25, 2020

 So, our ticket is for the 139th annual, at London's most popular venue for such events, the Freemason's Tavern, in 1854.
 These 'Festivals' were often reported in huge detail, with all the notable names, and toasts, and answers to toasts listed and described.
 We are actually rather lucky in that, in 1854, the Welsh paper's shorthand-writer 'had an accident' so the spoken part of the proceedings could not be (shame!) reported verbatim, but they did their best ...

-Of course, my interest in the proceedings turns towards the music, and Brinley Richards had gathered a fine group of colleagues for the occasion, headed by the top-notch English soprano, Sophia Messent, the Ransfords -- father Edwin ('I'm a jolly gipsy king, ho! ho!') with his characteristic old-fashioned ballads and character songs, and his talented daughter, Mary Ann, plus the singer-songwriter W T Wrighton.
+Of course, my interest in the proceedings turns towards the music, and Brinley Richards had gathered a fine group of colleagues for the occasion, headed by the top-notch English soprano, Sophia Messent, the Ransfords -- father Edwin ('I'm a jolly gipsy king, ho! ho!') with his characteristic old-fashioned ballads and character songs, and his talented daughter, Mary Ann -- plus the singer-songwriter W T Wrighton.
 Of course, a harpist was a must, and John Cheshire was one of the best in the kingdoms.
 But none of them was Welsh.

 Lucy Williams was indeed Welsh.
 She even called herself 'the Welsh Nightingale'.
 I have told her story in another post https://kurtofgerolstein.blogspot.com/2019/10/the-welsh-nightingale-miss-lucy-williams.html.
 However, to put her up alongside Sophia Messent was, well, a bit like teaming Gwynneth Jones with Kathryn Jenkins.
 But look who got the review!
 Lucy, even at this early stage of her career, knew her audiences!